Embracing Singlehood, Single Life Blog

 20. Be curious and keep learning

 Letting life and things just pass you by is never a good thing to do.
 Sure, there are many things you should just brush off and move on from.
-Not everything needs to be analyzed and examined.
+Not everything needs to be analysed and examined.
 But you do need to learn how to recognise when to pause a moment, be curious and learn new things.
-Part of being successful and having a better life is always expanding your knowledge and skill-set.
-Don’t let things just pass you by, learn how to ask questions and dive deeper into topics that interest you.
+Part of being successful and having a better life is always expanding your knowledge and skill set.
+Don’t let things just pass you by; learn how to ask questions and dive deeper into topics that interest you.
 Make a habit of consuming useful and broadening information, instead of useless content.

 In conclusion…

-As humans, we’re creators of habits.
+As a human, you’re the creator of habits.
 While it’s okay to indulge sometimes, and it’s even required to have some cheat days every so often… It’s crucial to always be on top of your game when it comes to your positive habits.
+Especially when creating positive habits to enhance your single life.
 They have a great impact on yourself and your life all around (as mentioned in the opening paragraphs).
 As a single woman, I don’t think I would be able to be as whole as I am with myself without all of these habits.
 They were a huge, inseparable part of my journey.
-These habits also helped shape me into who I am today, and can do the same for you.
+These habits also helped shape me into who I am today, and they can do the same for you.

 Stay safe, stay healthy and stay strong!